Vice President, maritime, Gasum

 New Sulphur Directive sets limits on sulphur content of emissions from ships – how to cut sulphur emissions from maritime transport?

 The International Maritime Organization (IMO) adopted a sulphur content limit for emissions from ships in 2016: from 2020 onwards, there will be a global sulphur cap of 0.5% instead of the current 3.5% in force for shipping emissions.
-Kimmo Rahkamo, Vice President, LNG and Natural Gas, and Jacob Granqvist, Sales Director, Marine LNG, from the energy company Gasum explain how the new Sulphur Directive will affect international maritime transport and how ships will be able to achieve the new sulphur emission limits.
+Jacob Granqvist, Vice President, Maritime, from the energy company Gasum explain how the new Sulphur Directive will affect international maritime transport and how ships will be able to achieve the new sulphur emission limits.

 The role played by maritime transport is enormous as up to 80% of the volume of world trade is carried by sea.
 Emissions from maritime transport are also high: ships account for around 2.5% of global greenhouse gas emissions.
 In addition to greenhouse gas emissions, they also generate harmful local emissions, such as sulphur emissions, which have adverse effects on the environment and human health by, for example, causing a lot of lung diseases.
 Therefore the new Sulphur Directive aims to cut these harmful emissions by setting a 0.5% limit on the sulphur content of marine fuels instead of the current 3.5%.
 These emission cuts are believed to save the lives of up to millions of people worldwide in the decades ahead.